 Please click images for slideshow

-During the war, Hue made its mark in history during the Tet offensive 1968 when the city was taken over by PAVN forces with the help of VC.
+During the Vietnam War, Hue made its mark in history during the Tet offensive 1968 when the city was taken over by PAVN forces with the help of VC.
 The US Marines found themselves confined to the small area around the MACV compound in the eastern part of the city south of the Perfume River next to the university.
 This also happens to be right by the tourist area of today.
 From the MACV compound the beleaguered Marines had to fight their way out as reinforcements were appraoaching from the Phu Bai airport south of town.
 Even though large parts of the city and the old citadel were destroyed during the heavy fighting, remains of the fighting is all around.

 There are still bullet holes in some older buildings and walls on the south side of the river and on the north side of the river the citadel was more or less destroyed due to the fighting and airstrikes.
 In the north eastern corner of the citadel, the ARVN had a large compound which today is an army compound.
 The ARVN put up a fierce fight, standing their ground and eventually forcing the PAVN and VC fighters out of their part of the citadel.
 There was also an airstrip in the about the center of the Citadel, the site is easily found and one can walk down the airstrip which today is one of the streets in the city.